 The processing industry with its networked, highly investment-intensive plants and machines is the sector with the highest requirements for plant efficiency and plant reliability: whether in the chemical, pharmaceutical, paper, steel/metal, food or electronics/semiconductor areas.
-In recent years, ConMoto has developed and implemented high-performance production systems with more than 200 clients.
-We are focusing on the stability and efficiency of the processes as well as the reduction of operational costs in the extraction, transport or processing of raw materials.
-Due to rising energy costs, energy efficiency plays a decisive role – currently and even more so, in the future.
+In recent years ConMoto has developed and implemented high-performance production systems with more than 200 clients.
+We are focusing on the stability and efficiency of processes as well as the reduction of operational costs in the extraction, transport or processing of raw materials.
+Due to rising energy costs, energy efficiency plays a decisive role – currently and even more so in the future.

 Systematic efficiency gains over the entire asset life cycle

 We support our clients in the systematic design and improvement of their production system, including all relevant support processes and asset management over the entire life cycle of a plant.
 Value stream design and maintenance management as well es investment planning and purchasing are important elements of the process.
 In addition, we enable your company to benefit from the innovation potential of Industry 4.0 by involving plant manufacturers and other contractors in the optimization projects.

 We improve the competitiveness of our clients with consistent value orientation.
 Based on the ConMoto best practice methodology and our maturity level model. our consultants develop solutions for your entire value creation network or for specific requirements in individual areas.

 Our team has optimized more than 200 process industry production sites in the past 20 years.
 The key activities for these improvements are engineering, maintenance, production and supply network management.